I Love Lucy: The Movie

 Lucille Ball and Desi Arnaz co-star.
-Some scenes were directed by Edward Sedgwick, the final film work of his long Hollywood career.
-Sedgwick died in March 1953.
+Some scenes were directed by Edward Sedgwick, Ball's old friend from their years at MGM.
+It was Sedgwick's last film; he died in May 1953.

 Plot

-The film plays out with three first-season episodes edited together into a single story: "The Benefit", "Breaking the Lease", and "The Ballet", with new footage included between episodes to help transition the episodes into one coherent storyline.
+The film plays out with three first-season episodes edited together into a single story: "The Benefit", "Breaking the Lease", and "The Ballet", with new footage included between episodes to form one coherent storyline.
 As the series routinely took the format of filming scenes in chronological order, this adds to the "show within a show within a show" format of the film, as viewers watch the cast perform the episodes live.
 The film itself ends with a "curtain call", as the cast comes out and Arnaz thanks the audience for their support.